getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 #### nelson.discovery-delay

-The frequency on which should nelson write out the discovery / routing protocol information to your configured routing sub-system.
+The frequency at which nelson should write out the discovery / routing protocol information to your configured routing sub-system.
 This should typically not be set too high as it will affect the frequency and choppiness of updates in the runtime.
 For example, if you set the value to 10 minutes and wanted to migrate traffic in 30 minutes, you'd end up with 3 large "steps" in that traffic-shifting curve (assuming a linear specification).

 ```
 nelson.discovery-delay = 2 minutes